 To partially assemble, stir together the cooked pasta, red onion, Asiago cheese and salami.
 Store the croutons separately and save the greens to add when dressing to serve.
 Make the dressing and store in a jar in the fridge.
 When you want a bowl, add the base mixture to a bowl, scatter with croutons and greens, then drizzle with dressing.
 Toss to combine and enjoy!

-Get the Recipe: Salami Pasta Salad with Italian Dressing
+Get the Recipe: Pasta Salad with Salami

 - 1/2 lb.
 (226 g) fusilli pasta, 8oz

 - 1/2 medium (170 ml) red onion, sliced about 3/4 cup

 - 3 – 4 oz.
 (113 g) Genoa salami, sliced, then quartered